hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 When running `bcftools annotate`, we also need to specify the column(s) to carry over from the annotation file, which in our case is ID.

 ```
-$ bcftools annotate -c ID -a data/reference_data/dbsnp.138.chr20.vcf.gz results/variants/na12878_q20.recode.vcf.gz > results/annotation/na12878_q20_annot.vcf
+$ bcftools annotate -c ID -a data/reference_data/dbsnp.138.chr20.vcf.gz \
+    results/variants/na12878_q20.recode.vcf.gz \
+    > results/annotation/na12878_q20_annot.vcf
 ```
 Take a quick peek at the new VCF file that was generated using `less`.
 You should now see in the ID column `rs` ids which correspond to identifiers from dbSNP.
-For the variants  that are not known, you will find the `.` in place of an ID indicating novelty.
+For the variants that are not known, you will find the `.` in place of an ID indicating novelty of that sequence change.